semuconsulting/pygnssutils/README.md

 Originally developed in support of the [PyGPSClient](https://github.com/semuconsulting/PyGPSClient) GUI GNSS application, the utilities provided by pygnssutils can also be used in their own right:

 1. `GNSSReader` class.
-This is essentially an amalgamation of the `*Reader` classes in all the subsidiary parsers listed above, allowing the user to seamlessly stream any of NMEA, UBX, SBF, UNI, QGC, RTCM3 and SPARTN message protocols concurrently from a single stream.
+This is essentially an amalgamation of the `*Reader` classes in all the subsidiary parsers listed above, allowing the user to seamlessly stream any of NMEA, UBX, SBF, UNI, QGC and RTCM3 message protocols concurrently from a single stream.
 1. `GNSSStreamer` class and its associated [`gnssstreamer`](#gnssstreamer) (*formerly `gnssdump`*) CLI utility.
 This is essentially a configurable bidirectional input/output wrapper around the `GNSSReader` class with flexible message formatting, filtering and output handling options for NMEA, UBX, SBF, UNI, QGC and RTCM3 protocols.
 1. `GNSSSocketServer` class and its associated [`gnssserver`](#gnssserver) CLI utility.
 This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server/Caster.
 1. `GNSSNTRIPClient` class and its associated [`gnssntripclient`](#gnssntripclient) CLI utility.
 This implements a simple NTRIP Client which receives RTCM3 or SPARTN correction data from an NTRIP Server and (optionally) sends this to a designated output stream.
-1. `GNSSMQTTClient` class and its associated [`gnssmqttclient`](#gnssmqttclient) CLI utility.
-This implements a simple SPARTN IP (MQTT) Client which receives SPARTN correction data from an SPARTN IP location service and (optionally) sends this to a designated output stream.
 1. `SocketServer` class based on the native Python `ThreadingTCPServer`.
 Capable of operating in two modes - Socket Server or NTRIP Caster.
 Provides two alternate client request handler classes - `ClientHandler` (HTTP) or `ClientHandlerTLS` (HTTPS).
 1. `RinexConverter` class and its associated [`pyrinexconv`](#rinexconvert) CLI utility.
-This implements a binary GNSS data log file to RINEX text file conversion facility. **NB: RINEX conversion is currently an experimental work in progress (*contributions and feedback welcome*)**
+This implements a binary GNSS data log file to RINEX text file conversion facility. **NB: RINEX conversion is currently an experimental feature (*contributions and feedback welcome*)**

 The pygnssutils homepage is located at [https://github.com/semuconsulting/pygnssutils](https://github.com/semuconsulting/pygnssutils).